project-gemmi/gemmi/docs/mol.rst

   >>> _.sole_atom('SE').element
   gemmi.Element('Se')

-To add a chain to the model, in C++ use directly methods of `Model::chains` and in Python use:
+To add a chain to the model, in C++ use `Model::chains` directly, and in Python use:

 .. code-block:: python

   Model.add_chain(chain, pos=-1, unique_name=False)

-for example,
+For example:

 .. testcode::